 Reinforced concrete is a combination of traditional cement concrete with reinforcements (steel bar).
 This combination is made to utilize the compressive strength of concrete and tensile strength of steel simultaneously.

-In reinforced concrete, the components works together to resist many types of loading.
+In reinforced concrete, the components work together to resist many types of loading.
 Concrete resists compression and steel reinforcement resists tension forces.

-Reinforced concrete, as a economic building material, is very popular now-a-days.
+Reinforced concrete, as an economic building material, is very popular nowadays.
 It is widely used in many types building around the world.
-Along with many advantages reinforced concrete also poses some disadvantages also.
+Along with many advantages, reinforced concrete also poses some disadvantages also.